colton-gabertan/NSACodeBreaker2021/README.md

 Back in `gitGrabber()`, after defining `ip` with `192.51.100.53`, we can see a call to `emxyeurbzbyih()`.
 It takes a few parameters, namely: `ip`, `port`, `output`, and `length`.
 It's doing all sorts of things, especially calling the `getString()` function we observed earlier to define more variables to use.
 One more host-based signature we can see that it defines is the `version_00` which is defined by `getString(0x11)`.
 We will investigate that for the task later.

 However, there is another subroutine call to `isbrtadsiixgv()`, taking the `ip` and `port` as parameters.
-At this point, I wanted to run the program up until this point, to take a clearer look at the values defined.
+At this point, I wanted to run the program up until we could `stepi`nto `isbrtadsiixgv()`, to take a clearer look at the values defined.
 This will take some manipulation of the binary as there are many checks to correctly run it without fail.

 ### gitGrabber() -> emxyeurbzbyih(ip, port, output, length) -> isbrtadsiixgv()
 ![image](https://user-images.githubusercontent.com/66766340/149038412-78311c51-b833-44a6-bdd7-832449ad1342.png)